MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 ## Install a gateway

 You can install an on-premises data gateway directly from the online service.

+> [!NOTE]
+> * It's a good general practice to make sure you're using a supported version.
+We release a new update of the on-premises data gateway every month.
+Currently, Microsoft actively supports only the last six releases of the on-premises data gateway.
+> * Starting March 31st, the minimum required gateway version will be Feburary 2021.
+Dataflows that refresh via an earlier version of the gateway may stop refreshing.

 ### Install a gateway from Power BI service